hcilab/wams/README.md

 ### Images

-To use images, you first need to set up a path to the [static directory](#static-resources).
+To use images, if you are using the default server provided by WAMS, you first need to set up a path to the [static directory](#static-resources).

 For this example, create an `images` directory in the app folder and use it as your static directory.